verdimrc/tinybmk/README.md

-Simple exercises to compare several languages I'm confortable with.
+Simple exercises to compare several languages I'm comfortable with.